-Also, a quite important thing to mention is that MT4 does not allow you to attach more than one Expert Advisor to the same chart, but you can always open additional chart window of the same currency pair and attach additional Expert Advisors on it.
-Keep in mind that there’s a limit of maximum 100 Expert Advisors that can run simultaneously on one MT4.
+Also, a quite important thing to mention is that MT4 does not allow you to attach more than one Expert Advisor to the same chart, but you can always open an additional chart window of the same currency pair and attach additional Expert Advisors to it.
+Keep in mind that there’s a limit of a maximum of 100 Expert Advisors that can run simultaneously on one MT4.

 How many MT4 platforms I can run on my VPS?

 MetaQuotes does not limit the number of MetaTrader platforms you can run on a computer or VPS.
 However, there will always be a limit as to how many of them you can use at the same time, and this depends on your computer specifications.

 With a regular VPS server or computer, you should be able to run at least 4-6 platforms at the same time.
 The actual number is up to you.
 Just keep an eye on how your computer runs as you launch additional platforms.
 If you see a significant slowdown in performance, mouse cursor freezing, or any weird stuff going on, you might want to close one or two MT4 platforms and see if this helps.